nutsamet/Assignment-2/README.md

 print(df.means)
 STEP 5
 Write code that would simply calculate the Prima Facie treatment effect in the data above.
 What’s the Prima Facie treatment effect?
 Note that the outcome variable is binary.
-Prima facie is the first impression that we get by looking at the model.
-We look at the causal relationship and notice a difference between the treatment and control groups, making certain assumptions about the causal inference.
-Such assumption is accepted as correct until we prove it wrong.
-And while the first impression of a treatment effect might be valid, we should not rely on prima facie effect since we do not know the state of the variables before the experiment and cannot properly access the treatment effect in this case.

 *code for the Prima Facie will be here soon* df.treat <- subset(df$Y, df$D == 1)
 df.control <- subset(df$Y, df$D == 0)